 The HORNE healthcare team has shared its knowledge and experience in blogs throughout this year, and the following five blogs were the most popular during 2016.

 Rud Blumentritt discussed how passage of the final MACRA rule will fundamentally change the physician compensation model, incentivizing quality, cost containment and patient management.
 How can hospitals "phase in" new compensation models as the rules and expectations change?
 Rud shares his thoughts about how to bridge the gap.

 What do rural hospitals need to survive and thrive?
-David Williams and JT Blalock suggest that planning more buildings isn't the answer, and neither is doing nothing.
+JT Blalock suggests that planning more buildings isn't the answer, and neither is doing nothing.
 They argue that rural hospitals must understand their stakeholders, read their markets and take action to move into the future.
 These two blogs provide recommendations to help rural hospitals capitalize on their strengths, remain relevant and serve their communities.